-Volume 2, Chapter 3 of the IPCC Guidelines was used to estimate Scope 3 emissions.
-Tier 1 equation for road transportation was used to estimate emissions from the delivery trucks, respectively.
-The estimated fuel consumption of 100 delivery trucks was 0.19 TJ/day.
-The data shows that the project may potentially emit an estimated 5,230,793 kg of CO2 per year.
+328 Volume 2, Chapter 3 of the IPCC Guidelines was used to estimate Scope 3 emissions.
+Tier 1 equation for water-borne navigation and road transportation were used to estimate emissions from the Panamax vessels and the delivery trucks, respectively.
+The fuel consumption of one Panamax vessel is assumed to be 0.14 TJ/day, while the estimated fuel consumption of 100 delivery trucks was 0.19 TJ/day.
+The data shows that the project may potentially emit an estimated 9,226,123 kg of CO2 per year.